ArasLabs/vm-sample-application/README.md

-# Variant Management Sample Application
+# Configurator Services Sample Application

 A sample application that demonstrates how to use the Configurator Service to manage variants.